cloud-gov/cg-site/_pages/pages/documentation/supported-site-engines.md

 {% endraw %}
 ***Note:*** This code sample assumes the live version of your site's code is maintained in the `main` branch of your site's code repository.

 For all versions of your site that aren't built from `main`, the source code of the site will contain the code above.
-For an example, see [here](https://federalist-proxy.app.cloud.gov/preview/18f/federalist-docs/wslack-patch-1/), view source, and jump to line 57.

 ### Jekyll Plugins